ARD92/mapt-br-verification/README.md

 # MAP-T BR Verification Tool

 This is a tool to validate MAP-T Border relay functionality.
-This crafts packets based on input provided such as PSID offset, MAP-T Rule prefix, DMR prefix.
+This crafts packets based on input provided such as PSID offset, MAP-T Rule prefix, DMR prefix following RFC 7597 and rfc7599.
 The Source IP would be that of a MAP-T CE device such as an RG along with defined allowable ports.
 To simulate spoof errors, use the flag genrateIncorrectRanges.

 ## Requirements
 - go version 1.20.5 and above